Installing Node-Red on a Raspberry Pi

 1. Let’s start by getting the local IP address of our Raspberry Pi.

 The easiest way to do this is to use the following command.
-This command his will retrieve the IP that the Pi has been assigned.
+The hostname command will retrieve the IP that the Pi has been assigned.

 If you want an alternative method, you can try following our guide on retrieving the Pi’s IP address.